andrconstruction/zf2rapid/docs/tutorial-crud-create-model.md

-More interesting is the `CustomerTableGateway` class from the `/module/CustomerDomain/src/CustomerDomain/Model/TableGateway/CustomerTableGateway.php` file which also extends the `AbstractTableGateway` class from the `ZF2rapidDomain` module.
+More interesting is the `CustomerTableGateway` class from the `/module/CustomerDomain/src/CustomerDomain/Model/TableGateway/CustomerTableGateway.php` file which also extends the `AbstractTableGateway` class from the `ZFrapidDomain` module.
 Please note the `selectWith()` method which adds a join to the `country` table to combine the customer data with the country data.
 This joined data will be used by the `CountryStrategy` to convert it into an `CountryEntity` instance.